-She serves on various boards including the Memphis-Shelby Crime Commission, the Western District of Tennessee Multi-Agency Gang Unit, The Family Safety Center, the Memphis Child Advocacy Center and the YMCA.
+Gen. Weirich serves on numerous boards and commissions, including the Family Safety Center, the Memphis-Shelby Crime Commission, the Western District of Tennessee Multi-Agency Gang Unit, the Memphis Child Advocacy Center and the YMCA.

-General Weirich and her husband, Chuck, have four children.
-She is an active member of St. Louis Catholic Church.
+Gen. Weirich and her husband, Chuck, have four children and are members of St. Louis Catholic Church.